alyssa-lee/myLLannotator/README.md

 ## Installation

 There are two options for using this code.
 The first way is to install the prebuilt package, which should automatically install dependencies.
 The second way is to download the script `src/myllannotator/main.py` and run it directly (but you will have to install dependencies yourself).

-The following sample commands use the example data under `input/` and write the output to a new file `annotated_data.csv`.
+(If you are doing this, skip this section.)

+The package can be installed from PyPI or from source (tarball).

-How to install as a package (test version on TestPyPI):
+### How to install as a package from PyPI:

+This is the test version on TestPyPI.
 ```
 pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple myllannotator
 ```
 (Once it is published to PyPI, the command `pip install myllannotator` should work)

-How to install as a package from source:
+### How to install as a package from source:

+First download the compressed binary from the latest [release](https://github.com/alyssa-lee/myLLannotator/tags).
+Then run:
 ```
 pip install myllannotator-0.1.1.tar.gz
 ```

+## Downloading the llama3.2 model
-Download the model from ollama (This is a required step; working on getting it to download automatically):
+Download the llama3.2 model from ollama, after installing the ollama package (This is a required step; working on getting it to download automatically):
 ```
 ollama run llama3.2:latest
 ```

+## How to run

+The following sample commands use the example data under `input/` and write the output to a new file `annotated_data.csv`.

 How to run with package installed:
 ```